bryal/compression/README.md

-# audiocompr
+# Compression in python

-A toy audio-compression application in python
+Repo for playing with compression in python